 Now, if your friends ask you: "what is the function of proteins?", you can already elaborate on many topics considering proper functioning of our body and mention a few examples of proteins.
 It is time to answer the question: "How much protein do I need?".

 How much protein do I need? - recommended protein intake

 While many bodybuilders follow the "the more, the merrier" rule when planning their protein intake, the truth is that our bodies are not able to utilize a lot of protein at once.
 If you eat an enormous steak, only a fraction of it will be used by our cells.
 The rest will be converted into carbohydrates for energy.
 Now, how much protein per day should you eat?

 There are many different approaches to estimating how much protein per day should be supplied to our bodies.
-Typically, we should keep the percentage of proteins in the total calorie intake at 10-15%.
+According to USDA Dietary Guideline, we should keep the percentage of proteins in the total calorie intake at 10-35%.
 Our protein calculator uses exactly these values.

 If you want to recalculate calories of protein into grams, you should use the following equation:

 This protein intake calculator uses this formula to estimate your recommended daily protein.
 Please note that the 10-35% requirement is valid for people without special diets (e.g., diabetic diet) - if you need a personalized eating plan, consult a dietitian.

 If you would like to deepen your knowledge on which nutrients you should eat and in what quantity, we encourage you to visit the webpage of the National Institutes of Health.
 You will find there DRI – nutrition guidelines.
 The DRI comes from dietary reference index.
 These indexes consist of many different tables presenting data on the recommended supply of any particular nutrient for each sex and age group.
 We have used them to prepare this table of recommended protein intake: